 This course is taught from an explicitly Christian perspective.
 All students are welcome.
-Please contact Instructor for further information.
+Please contact instructors for further information.

 Suited for high school students in grades 9-12, this live online arts-based humanities course focuses on major cultural movements in the Western arts 300-1880 (Byzantine-Realism).
 This course can be used as a fine arts, humanities, English, history, or elective high school credit.

-Part arts appreciation, part art history and literature–this interdisciplinary course introduces students to popular ideas, themes, styles, events, and values reflected in various art forms throughout history.
+Part arts appreciation/art history, part history and literature–this interdisciplinary course introduces students to popular ideas, themes, styles, events, and values reflected in various art forms throughout history.
 Over the course of the year, students will explore the art, music, literature, philosophy, and architecture in Western art that humans have used to celebrate, document, and reflect upon the human experience.
-Through the study of artworks and artists, thorough reading and discussion of literature, engaging projects, reflective papers, and presentations, students will gain a broad understanding of the arts in a chronological/historical context.
+Through the study of artworks and artists, thorough reading and discussion of literature, keeping a sketchbook journal to document learning, engaging projects, reflective papers, and presentations, students will gain a broad understanding of the arts in a chronological/historical context.

 With a focus on creative styles and artistic expression, this course, designed for high school credit, takes a close look at communicating ideas through the arts and language, and studies the role of both throughout history.
 Each semester covers the most prominent artists, composers, cultural/historical movements, and styles of visual artwork, music, performing arts, and literature of the time periods covered, all through the lens of art history.
 Through interactive, fun, and engaging learning experiences, students will also discover how historical, political, geographical, social, and religious events influence and define each culture’s art.

-First semester explores Western art 300-1600, (Byzantine–High Renaissance), and second semester continues through 1880 (Baroque–Realism).
+First semester explores Western art and history 300-1500 (Byzantine–Gothic movements), with a strong focus on history, geography and the events that shaped the arts, architecture, music, and writings of the times.
+Second semester continues through 1880 (Renaissance–Realism), with a focus on the literature and arts of the times.
+We will compare/contrast two works of Shakespeare and explore the role of theater in Elizabethan times, and we will adventure into Gulliver’s Travels, and be introduced to Jane Eyre as well.
 As students make connections between subjects and observe the flow across genres and time, they will grow in analytic skills, clear communication, and develop an appreciation for the importance of the arts and literature throughout history and today.

-My teaching style is lighthearted, relational, and tailored to each group of students in my class.
-In order to create a relaxed atmosphere where students feel comfortable sharing their original thoughts and writing, I foster a positive and encouraging environment of authenticity, and emphasize I’m not looking for “the textbook answer” but rather students’ honest thoughts and opinions backed by support.
-Many students may not know how to do that coming into my class, but this is the place where we all learn how.
+The class is team-taught by Heather Eades and Kristen Roy.
+Our teaching style is lighthearted, relational, and tailored to each group of students in our class.
+In order to create a relaxed atmosphere where students feel comfortable sharing their original thoughts, projects, and writing, we foster a positive and encouraging environment of authenticity, and we emphasize we’re not looking for “the textbook answer” but rather students’ honest thoughts and opinions backed by support.
+Many students may not know how to do that coming into this class, but this is the place where we all learn how.

 This course seeks to achieve the following goals in a study of culture and society through the arts and literature (300-1880):